rymane/katacoda-scenarios/CI/step2.md

 #### Github Actions

 Github Actions is a tool that can run automated scripts on specific events on Github like push or pull requests.
 With Github Actions, we can easily set up a CI/CD environment to automate our Software workflow by building, testing, and deploying our code right in Github.
-In this tutorial, we will cover how to set up a CI workflow but GitHub Actions could as well be used for Continuous Deployment (CD).
+In this tutorial, we will cover how to set up a CI workflow, but GitHub Actions could as well be used for Continuous Deployment (CD).

 #### Integration testing in Javascript